Logo

 Imagination paralysis at backyard scale.
 A kitchen remodel is a single room.
 A pool is a six-figure reshape of the entire backyard — pool, decking, equipment pad, fence line, fire feature, landscape, sometimes a cabana.
 The homeowner is asked to picture all of that as a single coherent space, from a quote document and a binder of unrelated past projects.
 Most can't.

+The "we'll get one more quote" loop.
 They mean it kindly.
 Three quotes feels responsible.
 But every additional consult adds two weeks of decision drift.
 By quote three the homeowner is comparing pool shapes from memory and waterline tile from a phone screenshot.
 The first builder who showed them the actual finished yard would have closed two weeks ago.

 Spousal disagreement.
 One spouse wants a lap pool for fitness.
 The other wants a freeform tropical pool with a tanning ledge.
 They cannot resolve this from descriptions.
 They can resolve it instantly from two side-by-side renders of their yard.